 1. Dubai Aquarium & Underwater Zoo

 The Dubai Aquarium & Underwater Zoo sits bang smack in the middle of Dubai Mall and is truly unmissable.
 Whether you plan to actually go inside or not, it will be an utterly mesmerising experience for the kids.

-Inside the aquarium, you can expect to experience hundreds of sharks and stingrays in amongst the 140+ species on display.
-Within the zoo there is plenty of add on experiences to be enjoyed from the glass-bottomed boat to caged shark walks, King Croc encounters, shark dives, ray encounter experiences and feeding presentations.
+Inside the aquarium, you can expect to experience hundreds of sharks and stingrays amongst the 140+ species on display.
+Within the zoo there is plenty of add-on experiences to be enjoyed from the glass-bottomed boat to caged shark walks, King Croc encounters, shark dives, ray encounter experiences, and feeding presentations.
 Recommend for all age groups but some hands-on activities have lower age limits, under 3’s go free.

 Cost: Basic entry 93-years-old to adult) starts from 120 AED

 In a similar model to KidZania branches that you’ll find all over the world, this is an incredible 7,000 m2 real-to-life city built just for kids!
 The KidZania Dubai edutainment centre at the Cinema end of the mall, Level 2, incorporates over 60 real-life activities for kids to enjoy from role-playing to critical thinking, on to crafts and sports.
 Kids work to earn their own KidZoos (money!) that can then be spent on leisure activities within the city.
 (Recommended for children 4 to 12 years old – they need to be independent of a parent/carer to join in).